The Elisabet "Bollan" Lindén Stipend

 Young researchers active in medical research at the Sahlgrenska Academy.
 This means that doctoral (PhD) students or researchers who have obtained their PhD degree no more than 5 years ago (parental leave excluded) is the target group.

 The application is to be written in English and sent in through the online application form.

-The web-based application form is divided into 4 steps, each of which must be complete before proceeding to the next step.
+The web-based application form is divided into four steps, each of which must be complete before proceeding to the next step.
+The four steps are: